tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/lessons/L2/GitHub-classroom.md

 ---
-title: "GitHub classroom"
+title: "Using Classroom for Github"
-permalink: /learning-and-development/pathways/geo-python/lessons/L2/GitHub-classroom/
+permalink: /learning-and-development/pathways/geo-python/lessons/L2/github-classroom/
 sidebar:
   nav: "geo-python"
 ---

-# Using Classroom for Github

 As you have seen last week we will be using [Classroom for GitHub](https://classroom.github.com) for the exercises in the course.